enumeum/doctrine_enums_bundle/README.md

       namespace: App\EnumFolder\Two
 ```

 For multiple **named** connections config also supports them.
-Connections naming should be similar to your Doctrine config.
+Connections naming should be similar to Doctrine.
 ```yaml
 doctrine_enum:
   connections: